panzer/charge-map/README.md

 - Use some data structure (like an R-Tree: https://github.com/mourner/rbush) to load in the data and group it by location for 1. caching results and 2. managing the huge number of results

+- The names "chargers" and "stationComms" are confusing.
+Instead use something like "chargeMap" and "stations"

 - Add some testing and automate it.
 Especially the utility functions.

 - Add a login screen so that the app API key doesnt need to be hard coded.
 At the very least, make an env file to provide the API key

+- Use actual values for charging user and vehcile id

 - Allow the user to click and see more information about a charger

+- Add typescript and eslint

 - Make the app look nice